gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 After upgrading to GitLab 8.9 additional steps are require before restarting the Mattermost server to enable multi-account support in Mattermost 3.1.

-1. Confirm you're starting version is GitLab 8.8.
+1. Confirm you are starting with version GitLab 8.8.
 2. Run your GitLab 8.9 upgrade as normal.
      - This installs the Mattermost 3.1 binary, but does not auto-upgrade the database.
      - You'll see an "Automatic database upgrade failed" error on the command line and the server will not start.